onflow/flow-go/pkg/language/docs/language.md

 // Accessing a field of a resource does not move the resource
 //
 resource[0].value // is 3

+// Error: cannot access second element of `resources`,
+// as it only has one element left after the first two elements
+// were accessed above
+//
+resource[1]
 ```

 ### Unbound References / Nulls